-But in Louisiana, the differences were profound--the old, gentlemanly segregation remained.
+But in Louisiana, the differences were profound--the old segregation remained.
 I led Lakeview Baptist Church to begin reaching the neighborhood for Jesus Christ.
-Some of the youth wanted to know if they could invite their black friends.
+Some of our youth wanted to know if they could invite their black friends.
 The very question shocked me.
 Why not?
 So, the black youth came.
-Then came the whispers, but I had heard whispers before and had survived them.
+Then came the whispers, but I had heard whispers before and survived them.
 Why would anyone object to a black boy or girl coming to know Jesus?
 Doesn't he love the little children?
 That's what the Bible said.
 That's what the songs said.

-I did not realize it, but I had violated a strong cultural more--blacks and whites do not mix in church.
+I did not realize it, but I violated a strong cultural more--blacks and whites do not mix in church.
 They may go to the same schools, the same stores, the same jobs, but they must not worship on the same sacred ground.
-In the 1950s, both Billy Graham and Martin Luther King, Jr. expressed disgust that "eleven o'clock Sunday morning is the most segregated hour in America."
-These two friends did all they could to rectify the situation in their own ways.
-Surely, by the 90s, things had changed.
+In the 1950s, both Billy Graham and Martin Luther King Jr. expressed disgust that "eleven o'clock Sunday morning is the most segregated hour in America."
+These two giants did what they could to rectify the situation in their own ways.
+Surely, by the 1990s, things had changed.
 Sadly, they had not.

 Realizing my own sinful attitude, I felt the need to involve someone who could hold me accountable.
 Many white pastors in such a situation usually contact a local black pastor and quietly shuffle the convert into a black church--an older, white pastor encouraged me to take this very route.
 Every member of that church would have applauded or excused me if I had done so, but that was not the way of Christ.
 Moreover, she was convinced that God called her to Lakeview Baptist Church.
 There was no meanness or point to be made on her part.
 She was just humbly convinced this was God's will.
 Who am I to argue with God?
 She needed baptism, discipleship, and loving fellowship, and God had sent her to bless Lakeview Baptist Church.